Letting an AI agent touch your CRM and inbox sounds productive until it sends one weird follow-up after a lead already replied.

-AI agent access means letting an artificial intelligence system read or act inside business tools such as a customer relationship management system, email inbox, spreadsheet, or task manager.
+AI agent access means letting an artificial intelligence system read or act inside business tools like a customer relationship management system, email inbox, spreadsheet, or task manager.
 A customer relationship management system, or CRM, is where a business tracks leads, customers, stages, notes, and follow-up history.

 The safe version starts narrow.
 Let the agent read context, draft the next step, and log what it did before you let it update records or send messages.